-Dr Cheong has published in the Journal of Accounting Research (JAR), Management Science, Journal of Accounting, Auditing and Finance, and he has presented at the University of Chicago's JAR annual conference (only six papers were selected for this annual event).
+Dr Cheong has published in the Journal of Accounting Research (JAR), Management Science, Journal of Accounting, Auditing and Finance, and he has presented at the University of Chicago's JAR annual conference (only six papers selected each year).

-He received a University Fellowship from Yale University (for PhD), and a scholarship from the Singapore-MIT Alliance (for Masters).
+He was awarded a University Fellowship from Yale University (for PhD), and a scholarship from the Singapore-MIT Alliance (for Masters).
 As an undergraduate, he studied at Carnegie Mellon University for one year, with support from Bechtel Grant.

 |Corporate governance, Analyst forecast, Management guidance, Investor responses.|

 - Cheong F.S., C. Lee, and D. Palmon.
 (2019).
 Coverage Changes and Earnings Forecast Accuracy.
 Journal of Accounting, Auditing and Finance, 34(4).

 - Cheong F.S., and J. Thomas.
 (2018).
 Management of Reported and Forecast EPS, Investor Responses, and Research Implications.
 Management Science, 64(9).

 - Cheong F.S.
 (2016).
 Debunking two myths of the weekend effect.
 International Journal of Financial Studies, .